Strong legal protection against communication influence in war

 The legal protection of civilians against threats, compulsions and other communication influence activities in armed conflicts is strong.
 This is shown by Pontus Winther in his newly published doctoral thesis.

 “For example, in the news reporting from Syria, there is talk about the warring parties making threats to healthcare personnel.
-It seems that few people reflect about the fact that such threats may actually be violations of the laws of war, and even being punishable”, says Pontus Winther, researcher and director of studies in law at the Swedish Defence University.
+It seems that few people reflect about the fact that such threats may actually be violations of the law of armed conflict, and even being punishable”, says Pontus Winther, researcher and director of studies in law at the Swedish Defence University.
 He wrote his thesis on the legal protection of civilians from communication influence activities during armed conflict at the Department of Law, Uppsala University.

 “Despite the opposite sometimes being asserted, the general conclusion is that there is a relatively extensive legal protection for civilians against communication influence in war”, says Winther.